KMA-Aarhus/16S_Nanopore/README.md

 - A report containing QC and taksonomy results for each sample.

 ## Installation.
-Requires conda, openpyxl and snakemake to run.
+Requires conda, mamba, openpyxl and snakemake to run.
 https://docs.conda.io/en/latest/miniconda.html.
 https://openpyxl.readthedocs.io/en/stable/.
 https://snakemake.readthedocs.io/en/stable/.
+Currently an older version of snakemake and therefore it needs an older version of mamba to run (v1).
+To run on a computing cluster like genomeDK, drmaa is also require.
+´´´
+conda config --add channels bioconda conda config --add channels conda-forge conda create --name snakemake conda install -n base mamba=1 mamba install snakemake=7.32 python=3.9 pulp=2.7 openpyxl -c conda-forge pip install drmaa
+´´´

 Requires a downloaded emu 16S database and human reference.
 These should be specified in the config.yaml file.